Already booked? Sign in or create an account

-There are plenty of options for dim sum in Hong Kong, but Tim Ho Wan’s is one of the most budget-friendly dim sum joints you’ll come across.
-Tourists flock to Tim Ho Wan’s every day.
+There are plenty of options for dim sum in Hong Kong, but Tim Ho Wan’s is one of the most budget-friendly, and classy dim sum joints you’ll come across.
+Locals and visitors flock to Tim Ho Wan’s every day.
 Try the barbeque pork buns or enjoy the har gow (steamed shrimp dumplings).
-For vegetarians, the steamed vegetarian dumplings and the steamed egg cake are must-try dishes.
+For vegetarians, the steamed vegetarian dumplings and the steamed egg cake are great options.

 Dinner and a skyline view of the harbor of West Kowloon is a standard evening at the luxe RyuGin in Hong Kong, located on the 101st floor of the International Commerce Centre (ICC) building.
 The food is traditionally Japanese and includes a ten-course, seasonal Kaiseki menu for the freshest possible experience.

 When you need a coffee break or a small bite, Fineprint is an Australian-run cafe where you can buy an egg sandwich, avocado toast, or a pastry and a cappuccino.
 It’s different from the traditional Cantonese fare in the area, providing a quick break from exploring the city.
 At night, they serve wine, spirits, and a limited evening menu.

 People have lived in the area we now know as Hong Kong for thousands of years.
 Settlement dates back to the Chinese Han Dynasty and earlier.
 Hong Kong Island became a British colony in the mid-19th century during the First Opium War.
 From then on, Hong Kong grew in size and international prestige and today serves as an important port city and a center of trade and commerce for the world.